-- ▶ What your and your dependents' life insurance benefit is. - ▶ How you can continue your coverage if you are disabled. - ➤ How to convert your life insurance to an individual policy if you lose coverage. - What your AD&D benefit is. - ▶ How to tell the Fund who should get the benefit if you die. - ▶ Additional benefits under the life and AD&D benefit.
+- ➤ What your life insurance benefit is. - ▶ How you can continue your coverage if you are disabled. - ➤ How to convert your life insurance to an individual policy if you lose coverage. - ➤ What your AD&D benefit is. - ▶ How to tell the Fund who should get the benefit if you die. - > Additional benefits under the life and AD&D benefit.

-AD&D benefits are for employees only.
-Dependents are not eligible for AD&D benefits.
+Life and AD&D benefits are for employees only.
+Dependents are not eligible for life and AD&D benefits.

-Life and AD&D Benefit - What the Plan Pays
+Life and AD&D Benefit - What the Plan Pays (Employees Only) Life Insurance \$10,000 Accidental Death and Dismemberment (AD&D Insurance) \$5,000

-Life Insurance

-Employees

-Employee \$20,000

-Dependents

-Spouse \$10,000

-Child - live birth up to age 6 months \$3,000

-Child - 6 months and older \$10,000

-Accidental Death and Dismemberment (AD&D) Insurance

-Employees Only \$20,000

 Life insurance and AD&D insurance benefits are provided under an insured group insurance policy issued to UNITE HERE HEALTH by Dearborn Life Insurance Company, branded as Blue Cross and Blue Shield of Illinois (BCBSIL).
-The terms and conditions of your and your dependents' life and AD&D insurance coverage are contained in a certificate of insurance.
+The terms and conditions of your life and AD&D insurance coverage are contained in a certificate of insurance.
 The certificate describes, among other things: